 Fear of our own anger is normal.
 This is why we have so much difficulty expressing it to others.
 We imbue it with a power that is beyond our control and something that can only be destructive.

-Therefore, we stuff everything inside.
-Pressure builds and we explode, and out comes the "anger monster"; a creation of our own inability to deal with anger when it is at a lower, more manageable level.
+Then we often stuff everything inside.
+Pressure builds, we explode, and out comes the anger monster--a creation of our own inability to deal with anger when it is at a lower, more manageable level.

 There are safe ways to express these feelings.
 Crying, talking to friends, writing down the feelings and even engaging in some physically demanding labor are all healthy ways to release your anger.

-This seems to be one of the things we most neglect when loss strikes.
+This seems to be one of the things we often neglect when loss strikes.
 Not caring for even basic needs is one of the faces of grief.
 It can also be a sign of a dangerous depression.
-Therefore, it has to be a priority.
+Therefore, it needs to be a priority.

-Basic needs are what usually require attention.
-These include: adequate sleep, eating right, taking care of minimal household and financial responsibilities and attention to personal grooming.
+Basic needs are what usually require your attention.
+These include; adequate sleep, eating right, taking care of minimal household and financial responsibilities, and attention to personal grooming.

 In addition, exercise not only provides a great outlet for stress, it has been proven in clinical trials to be effective in lessening depression in a significant number of people.
-Regular exercise can also offer assistance to those who have difficulty sleeping and heightens self-esteem.
+Regular exercise can also offer assistance to those who have difficulty sleeping, and it promotes a sense of well-being and a heightened self-esteem.

 A strong social support system is always important.
 During a time of extremes loss, it is vital to recovery.